IDW Publishing announces Richard Stark’s Parker: The Martini Edition: Last Call

 Grab bag post: Darwyn Cooke’s Slayground and a quick review of Only God Forgives

 When we interviewed Darwyn Cooke for his release of The Score, he told us that his next Parker adapation would be The Handle.
 I thought it was a good pick, and that was only partially fueled by my desire to see him stretch out the series as long as possible.
-(He’s stated […]
+(He’s stated that […]

 Like having a scorpion in the room: an interview with Darwyn Cooke on Richard Stark’s Parker: The Score